Des Peres, Missouri: Government

 The current head of the Des Peres government is Mayor Mark Becker.
-The government includes the following elected officials: Alderman John Pound and Ben Sansone - Ward 1, Alderman Jim Kleinschmidt and Dean Fitzpatrick - Ward 2, Alderman Patrick Barrett and Sean Concagh - Ward 3.
+The government includes the following elected officials: Alderman Jimmy Osherow and Jennifer Weller - Ward 1, Alderman Jim Kleinschmidt and Dean Fitzpatrick - Ward 2, Alderman Patrick Barrett and Sean Concagh - Ward 3.
 The City also operates under the Mayor/Council/Administrator form of government, and has since 1973.
 Under this model the City Administrator serves as the Chief Administrative Officer and is responsible for overseeing the day-to-day operations of the city, which may include dealing with financial, legislative, legal, or personnel matters as they arise.
-Douglas Harms has served as City Administrator since 1985.

 Schools

 The public schools serving Des Peres are Parkway School District and Kirkwood R-7 School District.
 Two private schools exist both with religious affiliations.
 St. Clement of Rome School is run by its adjoining church and parish under the direction of the Roman Catholic Archdiocese of St. Louis.
 It houses students from pre-kindergarten to eighth grade.
 St. Paul's Lutheran School also houses students from pre-kindergarten to eighth grade and is affiliated with the Lutheran Church–Missouri Synod.